altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 Stop what your doing and lie down, we don't-"
 ~The reporter's face twitched violently to the side and they let out what looked like a silent scream~ *The reporter fell*
-*She was caught by some arms racing in from off camera* ~The screen turned back into the logo~
+*They were caught by some arms racing in from off camera* ~The screen turned back into the logo~
 "SM::This is a recorded message."
 *The TV continued to loop*